hmlongco/Factory/Sources/Factory/Factory.docc/Debugging/Previews.md

 ```
 Keep in mind that if you assign to an `ObservedObject` your Factory is responsible for managing the object's lifecycle (see the section on Scopes above).

-Unlike Resolver, Factory doesn't have an @InjectedObject property wrapper.
-There are [a few reasons for this](https://github.com/hmlongco/Factory/issues/15), but for now doing your own assignment to `StateObject` or `ObservedObject` is the preferred approach.

-That said, at this point in time I feel that we should probably avoid using Factory to create the view model in the first place.
-It's usually unnecessary, [you really can't use protocols with view models anyway](https://betterprogramming.pub/swiftui-view-models-are-not-protocols-8c415c0325b1), and for the most part Factory's really designed to provide the VM and other services with the dependencies that *they* need.

-Especially since those services have no access to the environment.

 ## SwiftUI Previews

-With that in mind, here's an example of updating a view model's service dependency in order to setup a particular state for  preview.
+Here's an example of updating a view model's service dependency in order to setup a particular state for  preview.

 ```swift
 class ContentView: ObservableObject {